Water Lilies by Claude Monet 1906

 Interests & Research: the Anima Mundi

-My passion is in the embodied research of the Anima Mundi.
-This is Latin for the Soul of the World.
-While the naming comes from Plato, the concept has roots in indigenous and mystical tradition, including hermeneutic alchemy.
-Since childhood it has guided me to explore the depths of relationship and relating itself.
+My passion lies in the empirical and ontological research of the Anima Mundi (Soul of the World) by exploring the relational aspect of psyche and soma through the lenses of Jungian psychology archetypal psychology, ecopsychology, ecology and mysticism.
+While the naming of ‘Anima Mundi’ originates from Plato, the concept of the world being alive and conscious has roots in indigenous and mystical tradition worldwide and across all timelines.
 I wrote my thesis on this subject addressing its importance, presence and absence within Jungian psychological theory and practice.
-If you want to know more, you can find a small part of the thesis in this article.
+If you are curious to know more, you can find a small part of the thesis in this article.

 Collaborations